 It supports symbolic notes (e.g. A4, D#3, Gb5) and durations (e.g. q, h).
+You can also specify rests by using R instead of note pitch.

-For an exhaustive list of accepted note symbols and values, have a look at the NOTE_FREQUENCIES and NOTE_VALUES private dictionaries in the source code.
+For an exhaustive list of accepted note symbols and values, have a look at the NOTE_FREQUENCIES and NOTE VALUES private dictionaries in the source code.